Alauddin Mahmud Syah II: Rivalries at the court

-The Sumatra Treaty
+Sumatra Treaty

 The independence of Aceh had been granted by the Anglo-Dutch Treaty of 1824, but it was obvious that the old state of things would not last long.
 The opening of the Suez Canal in 1869 meant that the Melaka Straits became one of the world's most important sea routes.
 It was therefore highly desirable for the Dutch to gain control over northern Sumatra, and to secure that no other power gained foothold there.
 Negotiations with the British proceeded and an agreement was finally signed on 2 November 1871, the Sumatra Treaty.
 The Netherlands removed restrictions on British trade on Sumatra.
 In a separate but related treaty it ceded the Dutch Gold Coast in Africa.
 In return it gained free hands to expand in northern Sumatra - there was no more guarantee for an independent Aceh.
 Through a particular treaty the Dutch also got the right to recruit indentured labour from British India for Surinam.
 All this was done entirely over the head of the Acehnese sultan who was not consulted.